 Over time, some people with an ASD will be able to use the strategies independently - although others may always need support.

-Using pictures, written lists, calendars and real objects can all be good ways of helping people with an ASD to understand what is going to happen, when.
+Visual supports - pictures, written lists, calendars and real objects - can all be good ways of helping people with an ASD to understand what is going to happen, when.